CluedIn-io/CluedIn.Documentation/_docs/Crawler/Agents/Using Agents.md

 `ServerUrl` should contain a value that is the route to your CluedIn WebAPI you have installed.
 Usually it is something like `https://app.<hostname>/api/`

+`AgentServerUrl` should contain a value that is the route to your CluedIn WebAPI you have installed.
+Usually it is something like `https://app.<hostname>/api/`

 `ServerBlobUrl` should contain a value to your blob url.
 By default, it should be the same as your WebApi URL.

 `WebhookUrl` should contain your Webhook API Url.
 By default, it is `https://app.<hostname>/webhooks/`